Conn Smythe: Majority owner of the Maple Leafs

-However, the Leafs spent most of the 1950s as a mediocre team, struggling under three different coaches while Day remained assistant general manager under Smythe.
-Even so, in 1955, Smythe turned over most responsibility for hockey operations to Day, but nominally remained general manager.
+In 1950, due to his health, Smythe had to reduce his involvement with the team.
+He promoted Day to assistant general manager under Smythe, Day handling most duties, although Smythe was involved on occasion.
+Former player Joe Primeau took over from Day as head coach.
+The club would win the Cup again in 1951.
+However, Montreal and Detroit were becoming the pre-eminent teams and the Leafs spent most of the 1950s struggling under three different coaches.
+Smythe gave up the manager role to Day on February 1, 1955, having felt his hockey "powers" were diminishing.
 However, just after the Leafs were eliminated from the playoffs in 1957, Smythe told the media that it had been "a season of failure" and that he did not know if the 55-year-old Day would be available for the next season.
-Day felt Smythe had cut his legs out from under him and resigned; he had spent 28 of the previous 30 years with the St. Pats/Leafs as a player, coach, or executive.
+Day felt Smythe had cut his legs out from under him and resigned.
+Smythe initially promoted coach Howie Meeker to be the manager, but fired him before the season started.
+Smythe would manage the team for one more season.

-By this time Smythe had turned team operations over to a seven-person committee, headed by his son Stafford.
+Citing his increased interest in horse racing and philanthropy, Smythe turned team operations over to a seven-person committee, headed by his son Stafford.
 Newspaper owner John W. H. Bassett was another member of the committee, as was Percy Gardiner's son, George.
 The committee became known as the "Silver Seven" because the seven had been "born with a silver spoon in their mouths."
 Initially, all members were in their 30s or early 40s, but that changed before the end of the year when 54-year-old Harold Ballard, president of the Toronto Marlboros, was appointed to the committee to fill a vacancy.
-The committee hired Punch Imlach as general manager; Imlach would later take over the coaching job as well.
+In 1958, the committee hired Punch Imlach as general manager; Imlach would later take over the coaching job as well.

+Smythe remained involved in league affairs.
+The Chicago and New York franchises were in poor shape, icing poor teams to poor attendance.
+The NHL stepped in and guaranteed the teams annually in revenue-sharing to stabilize the teams.
+Smythe justified this as important to the league's overall survival.

 Smythe was an NHL owner during the era before the advent of a players' union.
-Between the 1942–43 and 1966-67 seasons, the NHL consisted of only six teams (the Original Six), and players who failed to comply with team orders could easily be demoted to the minor leagues and replaced.
+Between the 1942–43 and 1966–67 seasons, the NHL consisted of only six teams (the Original Six), and players who failed to comply with team orders could easily be demoted to the minor leagues and replaced.
 Players who did not follow Smythe's rules were traded or sent to the minors.
 Two players, Danny Lewicki and John McCormack, were both demoted to the minors for getting married without Smythe's permission.
+According to Smythe, the players' lives were in turmoil and couldn't keep their minds on hockey.